lastweek/fpga_readings/README.md

 - [Sharing, Protection, and Compatibility for Reconfigurable Fabric with AMORPHOS, OSDI'18](https://www.usenix.org/conference/osdi18/presentation/khawaja)
 - [The LEAP Operating System for FPGAs](https://github.com/LEAP-FPGA/leap-documentation/wiki)

-Memory
+Work with Virtual Memory System
+- (Papers deal with OS Virtual Memory System)
 - [Virtual Memory Window for Application-Specific Reconfigurable Coprocessors, DAC'04](https://ieeexplore.ieee.org/document/1664911)
 	- Early work that adds a new MMU to FPGA to let FPGA logic access `on-chip DRAM`.
 Note, it's not the system main memory.
 Thus the translation pgtable is different.
 	- Has some insights on prefetching and MMU CAM design.
 - [Seamless HardwareSoftware Integration in Reconfigurable Computing Systems, 2005](https://ieeexplore.ieee.org/document/1413143)
-	- Follow up summary on previous DAC'14 Virtual Memory Window.
+	- Follow up summary on previous DAC'04 Virtual Memory Window.
 - [A Reconfigurable Hardware Interface for a Modern Computing System, FCCM'07](https://ieeexplore.ieee.org/document/4297245)
 	- This work adds a new MMU which includes a 16-entry TLB to FPGA.
 FPGA and CPU shares the same user virtual address space, use the same physical memory.
 FPGA and CPU share memory at __cacheline granularity__, FPGA is just another core in this sense.
 Upon a TLB miss at FPGA MMU, the FPGA sends interrupt to CPU, to let _software to handle the TLB miss_.
 Using software-managed TLB miss is not efficient.
 But they made cache coherence between FPGA and CPU easy.
 - [Low-Latency High-Bandwidth HW/SW Communication in a Virtual Memory Environment, FPL'08](https://ieeexplore.ieee.org/abstract/document/4629945)